rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 ```

 ### Item Dimensions
-When working with Item type components you generally have some basic widths and height you use all the time.
+When working with Item type components you generally have some basic widths and heights you use all the time.
 If you use specific `static` getters in your Item component you allow the Collection Wrapper to automatically incorperate these values:
 ```js
 class myItemComponent extends Lightning.Component {
     static get width() {